KaarlisCaune/kalndzirnavas/README.md

 ## Publishing

 The static site is built in `_site` folder.
-Since the website is hosted on Github pages but uses a plugin not supported by Github, to publish the site you also need to add the build folder to commits (Github won't build it for you).
+Since the website is hosted on Github pages but uses a plugin not supported by Github, to publish the site you need to push the `_site` folder to a separate branch `gh-pages`, i.e.

+`git subtree push --prefix dist origin gh-pages`